Kaltsoon/nosql/material/1-nosql-introduction.md

-# Introduction to NoSQL database management systems.
+# Introduction to NoSQL database management systems

 > _"When people use the term "NoSQL database", they typically use it to refer to any non-relational database.
 Some say the term "NoSQL" stands for "non-SQL" while others say it stands for "not only SQL".
 Either way, most agree that NoSQL databases store data in a more natural and flexible way.
 NoSQL, as opposed to SQL, is a database management approach, whereas SQL is just a query language, similar to the query languages of NoSQL databases."_